-The gardens were formerly the Nor' Loch, a body of water that provided added defence on the North face of Edinburgh Castle.
+The gardens were formerly the Nor' Loch, a body of water at the foot of Castlehill that provided added defence on the North face of Edinburgh Castle.
 The famously stinky loch was drained and ornamental gardens put in their place from 1816 onwards.

-West Princes Street Gardens, the larger of the two sections of gardens, extend West from the Mound to St John's Church at the West End of Princes Street.
+West Princes Street Garden, the larger section of the two gardens, extends West from the Mound to St John's Church at the West End of Princes Street.
 The hilly gardens are bounded to South by the railway line between Edinburgh's two train stations, Waverley and Haymarket.

 As well as a good place to look up to the castle perched imposingly on its rugged, volcanic rock, Princes Street Gardens provide a scenic route for traversing the city centre East-West.

 There is also a children's play park in the West End near the large, refurbished Ross Fountain.